InternetRalsei/InternetRalsei/README.md

 # Hai!!

-I'm SHDE (short for ShrinelinkDev), a 14y/o editor/gamer from Dartford, United Kingdom that knows how to write HTML code ~~and make obamiumtech want shoot me~~.
+I'm SHDE (short for ShrinelinkDev), a 14y/o editor/gamer from Dartford, United Kingdom that knows how to write HTML code, among other things.
+You've probably seen me on the internet and have never noticed.

-If you cant tell already, I'm still kinda new to this kinda stuff, so please don't question me if something is off.

 ## My current interests

-- i-win
+- ~~i-win~~ Not after what happened, hell no
 - Trains
 - Buses
 - Computers